 Double fried to get the crispiest texture

-Place the pork into the oil to deep-fry for three minutes, then flip over and continue for another three minutes.
+Place the pork belly slices into the oil to deep-fry for three minutes over medium-high heat, then flip over and continue for another three minutes.

-The exact duration depends on the size of the pork and the temperature of the oil.
+The end of the cooking time depends on the size of the pork and the temperature of the oil.
 Therefore, the actual time required may vary from this recipe.
 The best way to decide when to remove it from the oil is to look at the color.
 I deep-fried the pork until lightly golden, as it was followed by a second round of deep-frying over high heat to crisp up the pork.

 Let the pork cools for ten minutes before deep-frying for the second round.
 This time the temperature should be at around 200°C/390°F. This time, if you put the chopsticks into the oil, streams of bubbles will rise vigorously around it instead of bubbling slowly.